 Tips for Investing

 - Consider asking a financial advisor if adding a fixed income alternative investment with high yields to your portfolio makes sense.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A corporate bond with a high rating offers dependability and certainty but its lower risk tends to mean lower return.
 That’s why bonds don’t offer the kinds of returns you’ll get if you invest in mezzanine debt or stock.
 Just be mindful of the bond issuer’s credit rating and the bond’s duration.